nidhishabraham/SmartWardrobeAI-/README.md

 # SmartWardrobeAI-
-SmartWardrobe AI is an intelligent, personalized fashion assistant that helps users decide what to wear each day by maintaining a digital inventory of their wardrobe—including clothes, shoes, and accessories.
-It uses AI-driven recommendations based on real-time weather, calendar events, time of day, and personal style preferences.
+👗 SmartWardrobe AI is your smart and stylish fashion assistant! 🤖✨ It helps you decide what to wear each day by keeping a digital inventory of your wardrobe — including clothes, shoes 👟, and accessories 👜.
+Using AI-powered recommendations, it considers real-time weather ☀️🌧️, your calendar events 📅, time of day ⏰, and your personal style 💃🕺 to suggest the perfect outfit! 😍👚👠